 1973 - The Consortium of The California State University and Colleges is established.
 The Consortium, or "1,000-Mile Campus," draws upon the resources of the campuses to offer regional and statewide undergraduate (upper-division) and graduate external degree and certificate programs to adult Californians who find it difficult to attend on-campus classes.

 1976 - A Student Trustee position is created on the Board of Trustees and a first member is named to a two-year term.
-Nominations are made to the Governor by CSUC Student Presidents Association.
+Nominations are made to the governor by the CSUC Student Presidents Association.

 The first permanent headquarters building of the CSU, located in Long Beach.